Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 What Do Vets Give Dogs for Ear Infections?

-Your vet will treat your dog's chronic infections by treating the underlying cause.
-If it is a bacterial infection, you will likely have to give your pup antibiotics for about six to eight weeks or more.
+If it is a bacterial infection, you will likely have to give your pup antibiotics for about 6 to 8 weeks or more.

 If the underlying cause is a fungal infection, expect an anti-fungal medication.
-Fungicide also helps with a yeast infection.

 Most vets prescribe oral antibiotics that you can easily hide in dog treats.